 Airport/s: The Mohammed V International Airport in Casablanca is the main hub for international flights for those who travel to Morocco.

-Visa Required: All US citizens do not require a visa for a stay of no more than 90 days stay during your travel to Morocco.
-However, a valid passport and return ticket is required.
+Visa Required: All US citizens do not require a visa for a stay of no more than a 90 day stay during your travel to Morocco.
+However, a valid passport and return ticket are required.
 For other countries, you can inquire with your local embassy about specific visa requirements for each country.